WINS-FM: Howard Stern returns

 On January 17, 2012, Howard Stern made a live appearance on WXRK for the first time in over six years.
 Stern was a guest on the Nick Cannon morning show, via telephone, at the same time as Cannon was guesting on Stern's SiriusXM Satellite Radio show.

 Hurricane Sandy

 As a result of damage suffered to WINS's transmitter during Hurricane Sandy, WINS made its first appearance on 92.3 broadcasting on the frequency for two days.
 Although its transmitters were restored, WINS's transmitters were on low power for at least a day.
-The simulcast ended at 10 a.m. on October 31, 2012, when WINS's transmitter went back to full power.
+The simulcast ended at 10 am on October 31, 2012, when WINS's transmitter went back to full power.

 92.3 AMP Radio (2014–2017)

 Following the station's flip in 2009, WXRK/WNOW would typically hold only a 2 share of the New York market as compared to WHTZ, which usually has a 7 share of the market.
 In addition, WXRK/WNOW had a constant turnover of program directors and airstaff, including the sudden releasing of all the then-current airstaff (with the exception of midday host Niko and evening host Toro) on May 21, 2014, as rumors of a complete rehauling of WNOW's format abounded.
 The following day at 2 pm, after stunting by giving away $1,000 to callers every 9 minutes for 2 hours, WNOW-FM relaunched as 92.3 AMP Radio under veteran PD Rick Thomas, launching with commercial-free weekends until Labor Day weekend.
 The final song on "Now" was "Lose Yourself" by Eminem, while the first song on "AMP" was "Summer" by Calvin Harris.
 On June 23, 2014, WNOW-FM changed its call letters to WBMP to match the "AMP" branding (unlike Los Angeles sister station KAMP-FM, the WAMP call letters are held by an American Family Radio religious talk radio station in Jackson, Tennessee, and the network's conservative foundational owner was unlikely to give them to a commercial operation).
 Concurrently, the WNOW-FM call letters were transferred to WNOU in Indianapolis.
 After the rebrand, the station's ratings improved significantly.
 On January 22, 2015, WBMP launched a new morning show titled Shoboy in the Morning with Edgar "Shoboy" Sotelo, Micho Rizzo (both of whom were once part of sister station KMVK in Dallas) and Nina Hajian from then-sister station KZZO in Sacramento.